basho/basho_docs/content/riak/ts/1.3.0/learn-about/tablearchitecture.md

 In order to query TS data, data is structured using a specific schema.
 The schema defines what data can be stored in a TS table and what type it has.
 Queries can then be written against that schema and the TS query system can validate and execute them.

 We have combined the definition of the various keys and the data schema into a single SQL-like statement.
-The query language is a subset of SQL, so you will use the field names and the table name in those queries; SQL conventions such as case sensitivity hold.
+The query language is a subset of SQL, so you will use the column names and the table name in those queries; SQL conventions such as case sensitivity hold.

 Riak TS tables have a one-to-one mapping with Riak KV bucket types.